OlivierSohn/hamazed/BACKLOG.md

+- make generic : the server sends the game state to the client (putIGame / withAnim)

+- fix ghost note :
+keyPress in game mode, keyRelease in chat mode.
+Hence, we should keep track of which keypresses were sent to the handling function, and let the corresponding key releases through.

 - can `notifyClient' $ EnterState $ Included $ PlayLevel Running` in `clientCanJoin` be made generic?

 - make a synth app, where music is shared among all players.